dinespoulsen/news-summary/README.md

 Introduction
 -------
 The News Summary app searches for "business" within all the articles from the Guardian newspaper API and displays them on a page.
-Clicking on a headline will shows the full article.
-The app is designed as a single page web app using frontend JavaScript, CSS and HTML.
-The app sends a get request to the Guardian API using an XTMLHttp object and the response is translated into a JSON object.
-The app uses javascript callbacks to handle the execution process of the DOM and to increase the user experience when the layout is rendered to the page.
+When hovering above an article a short summary is displayed and Clicking on a headline will show the full article.
+The app is designed as a single page web app using JavaScript, CSS and HTML.
+The app sends a request to the Guardian API using an XTMLHttp object and the response is translated into a JSON object.
+The app uses javascript callbacks to handle the execution process of the DOM to increase the user experience when the layout is rendered to the page.
 -------

 ```